veggiespam/veggieshell/run-once/README.md

 # Run-Once

 Items in this folder can optionally be run for additional system or account configuration.
 These only need to be done once.
+Except on the rare occation when things get updated, but that doesn't happen very often.

 ## OS X